Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The revised PSFs of AIA

 In Figure~\ref{fig:dem_others}, we present the effect of the PSF deconvolutions on an on-disk to off-limb DEM, a quiet Sun DEM, and an active region DEM derived from the AIA images taken on 2016~October~30; and a DEM of the 2022~April~20 flare.
 Panels~(a) and~(b) present the emission measure (EM) and temperature evolution along an on-disk to off-limb line close to the northern polar coronal hole.
 For each image location, the EM is defined as the integral of the DEM and gives a measure on the total amount of plasma along the line of sight.
 The temperature here is the DEM-weighted average temperature.
 The DEM was derived from only the AIA~$171$ and~\SI{193}{\angstrom} channels to reduce artifacts from the low-count channels far off-limb.
-We find that the EM-curves derived from the AIA team PSF-deconvolved images, and the Poduval PSF-deconvolved images follow the same off-limb trend as the EM-curve derived from the original images.
+We find that the EM-curves derived from the AIA team PSF-deconvolved images and the Poduval PSF-deconvolved images follow the same off-limb trend as the EM-curve derived from the original images.
 In contrast, since our PSF describes better the long-distance scattered light, the EM-curve derived from our new PSF decreases much faster.
 Furthermore, when using our revised PSF, we obtain slightly lower off-limb temperatures.

 Figures~\ref{fig:dem_others}(c) and~(d) show a quiet Sun DEM averaged over the field of view outlined in green.
 This DEM was derived from the AIA~$171$,~$193$, and~\SI{211}{\angstrom} channels.
 The remaining AIA channels were in the noise regime.
-In this DEM, instrumental scattered light has no significant effect on the DEM reconstruction.
-The reason is that the intensity gradient over the image region is small, so that the number of photons that are lost at a location due to scattering and the number of photons that are gained as incoming scattered photons from the surrounding region are on the average equal \citep{hofmeister2023}.
-Thus, when one averages over a sufficiently large area of similar intensities, such as the quiet Sun region shown here, instrumental scattered light does not have a significant effect on DEM results.
+In this DEM, instrumental diffracted and scattered light has no significant effect on the DEM reconstruction.
+The reason is that the intensity gradient over the image region is small, so that the number of photons that are lost at a location due to diffraction and scattering and the number of photons correspondingly gained from the surrounding region are on the average equal \citep{hofmeister2023}.
+Thus, when one averages over a sufficiently large area of similar intensities, such as the quiet Sun region shown here, instrumental diffracted and scattered light does not have a significant effect on DEM results.